-The specialty courses are also sequenced with pre- or co-requisites.
+Courses are sequenced with pre- or co-requisites.
 Students may visit https://catalog.unh.edu/graduate/course-descriptions/nurs/ to view course descriptions.
 Students are encouraged to plan both course selection and course assignments keeping in mind their career goals.
 Most course assignments allow students to focus on a population, topic, or problem of interest to the student.
-To develop an in-depth knowledge of topics important to one's future competence, a topic may be pursued from various perspectives in two or more courses (e.g. review and critique of the research base in NURS 968, physiologically in NURS 908, or from a planned change perspective in NURS 901).
+To develop an in-depth knowledge of topics important to one's future competence, a topic may be pursued from various perspectives in two or more courses (e.g. review and critique of the research base in NURS 918 or physiologically in NURS 913).
 Prior course work can also serve as the basis for thesis or project work.